Ciro Immobile: Style of play

 Although primarily a main striker, Immobile is capable of playing anywhere along the front-line.
 A quick forward, Immobile is primarily known for his offensive movement off the ball, as well as his ability to make attacking runs and exploit spaces.
 He will often drift wide, from a central position, when making forward runs, allowing him to ghost in behind the defensive line where he can cut in to shoot, usually into the far post.
 His main characteristics are his eye for goal and finishing ability with either foot, as well as his physical attributes; he also possesses solid technique, and is effective in the air.
 In addition to his offensive capabilities and goalscoring ability, he is also a hard-working player, known for his willingness to chase down the ball and press opponents when not in possession; he also possesses good link-up play, which enables him to provide assists for teammates, in addition to scoring goals himself.
 He is also an accurate penalty taker.
-His goalscoring record and efficiency has earned him the nickname "King Ciro" with the Lazio supporters.
+One of the most prolific strikers of his generation, his goalscoring record and efficiency has earned him the nickname "King Ciro" with the Lazio supporters.

 Personal life

 In May 2014, Immobile and his long-time girlfriend Jessica Melena married.
-They have three children.
+They have four children.
+Immobile is a great fan of Formula One racing and participated in the third stage of the "Race For The World" directed on Sky and organized by Charles Leclerc to raise funds to be allocated to the fight against COVID-19.

+On 16 April 2023, Immobile, accompanied by his two daughters, suffered a spinal cord sprain and a fractured rib following a collision of his car with a tram near Stadio Olimpico in Rome.